RheaAyase/jekyll-rhea/portfolio.md

 point I've done some Cisco network academy courses - CCNA or something.
 Also some classes where we learned how to break into "secured" wifi networks and such.
 A bit of everything, really.

-{% include spacer.html %}

-{% include image.html
-  img="img/tuxie1-low.jpg"
-  title="Photo of Rhea smiling, at a desk with a Linux mascot." caption="This photo is as old as covid.
-But I'm smiling in it." align="right" float="true" border="1px" width="50%"
-%}

 ## Professional experience

 - 2013-2016: Exient - C# (Unity3D) & C++ (Proprietary engines) Programmer